 Hong Kong Tourism Board

-Ministry of Tourism, India
+Department of Tourism, Government of India

-Ministry of Tourism and Creative Economy, Indonesia
+Ministry of Tourism of the Republic of Indonesia

 Japan National Tourist Organization

 Ministry of Information, Culture and Tourism, Lao PDR

 Secretaría de Turismo de México

 Coordinación de Investigación de Mercados

 Institut de la Statistique et des Études Économiques, New Caledonia